At Wit's End with Erma Bombeck at Hanover Tavern

 The Hanover Tavern production stars Catherine Schaffner, a seasoned Richmond actress who understands the woman she’s portraying.
 Besides having grown up with Bombeck’s columns in her home, she has been researching her life in preparation for the play.

 “I think we share a number of attributes,” Schaffner told Joan Tupponce in RFM Online.
 “She and I are both smart alecks with an accent on smart.
 We’ve decided to enjoy our lives.
 One way to deal with adversity is through humor.
 That’s a big skill set.
 That is part of my wheelhouse and that certainly was part of hers.”

-The play’s run was extended by popular demand, adding April 12 to 15 tickets.
+The play’s run was extended by popular demand.
 The play is approximately one hour with no intermission.

 For more information and tickets, go to VA-Rep.org.

 [Editor’s note: Headline and copy revised on March 26 to reflect an additional two-week extension of the play.]